Identifying your High Potential Leaders – Part 1

 Therefore, the key factor to ensure organizational success is to develop its high potential employees.
 Working backwards, the need is therefore to clearly lay down the parameters to asses and identify a high potential.
 This need is also many a times the key challenge.

-In a constantly evolving VUCADD world, the definition of a high potential leadership capability is constantly changing.
+In this post-pandemic BANI world, the definition of a high potential leadership capability is constantly changing.
 What qualifies to be the required leadership capabilities for the future, might be completely nonaligned when we reach that point in future, and future here can be as close as tomorrow.

-At InspireOne, we collaborate with our global partner IBM and use the High-Performance Leadership Assessment based on our High-Performance Behavior Framework (HPB) to assess high potential leaders.
+At InspireOne, we collaborate with our global partners and use the High Performance Leadership Assessments based on High Performance Behavior Framework (HPB) to assess high potential leaders.
 The HPB framework measures 12 high performance behaviors organized into four categories through individual capacity and capability measures.
 These leadership behaviours have been identified through extensive research with global leaders to identify the business thinking that is required to move an organization forward as well as the interpersonal and motivational behaviors of successful leaders.
 This gives a holistic picture of the person and propensity to develop behaviors for the future.

-1. Using a well-researched framework – the High Performance Behavior Framework to measure relevant behaviors needed for success in a VUCADD world.
+1. Using a well-researched framework – the High Performance Behavior Framework to measure relevant behaviors needed for success in a today’s world.

 2. Measuring both;